beakersoft/StravaSkill/README.md

 # StravaSkill
-A Strava Skill for Alexa
+A Lamda Strava Skill for Alexa, written in C# Asp.Net core